 I am also trained in solution focused therapy, cognitive behaviour therapy, mindfulness, dialectical behaviour therapy, family therapy and couple therapy.

 I am available for sessions on Wednesdays from 8 am to 8 pm.
 Presently I am also available other times by appointment.
 I charge $120 for individuals and $140 for couples or families.
 I am open to adjusting the fee on a sliding scale basis if needed.
 I offer a free phone consult for you to ask questions and for me to get a better sense of what you are looking for.
-I accept NIHB benefits.
+I accept NIHB benefits and Green Shield insurance.
 In person sessions are generally an hour long.
 I can be contacted through The Healing Collective or through my email: email@example.com